What Tool to Use to Cut Rebar

 Cutting rebar with a hacksaw is the simplest, cheapest, and most labor-intensive method.
 To cut reinforcement steel, the user must be patient and have strong arms.

 Using a hacksaw requires first measuring the rebar and marking the cutting points.
 The rebar must then be clamped for safety.
 After that, make slow cuts on the marked points until you form a groove on them.
 Finally, start making long steady cuts until the rebar is cut off.
-It would help if you only considered this option as a last resort.
+You should only consider this option as a last resort.
 This is because the blades dull too quickly.

 2. ANGLE GRINDERS